 Most development applications require technical engineering studies.

-In the three recent controversial gravel pit applications - Lehigh Hanson, Mountain Ash and Burnco - it was made evident that Administration accepts applicants' studies at face value nor do they consider information submitted by residents for public hearings.
+In the three recent controversial gravel pit applications - Lehigh Hanson, Mountain Ash and Burnco - it was made evident that Administration accepts applicants' studies at face value and does not consider information submitted by residents for public hearings.
 This includes independent technical studies that contradict the applicants' technical assertions.